rasmushalland/ClrLocality/ClrMachineCode/readme.md

 - Stability: Perform cpu feature checks.
 OK
 - Stability: Skip code replacement on environments which it might not work on: NGEN, arm, non-windows...
 - String15: utf8 string with accelerated operations.
+- String15: CompareTo, it seems, is not correct.

 - ArrayLookup: Clone/modify.